 Journalism

-For almost 150 years, Florida African American newspapers have played a crucial role in reporting, and ultimately preserving, the story of communities across the state.
-Sadly, many of these old papers have not been saved and archived.
-However, the USF Libraries Special Collections in Tampa and St. Petersburg are honored to help preserve and share the history of two of the state’s most important African American newspapers, the Florida Sentinel Bulletin and The Weekly Challenger.
+For almost 150 years, Florida African American newspapers have reported on, and ultimately preserved, the story of communities across the state.
+Although many of these papers have not been saved and archived, the USF Libraries Special Collections in Tampa and St. Petersburg have maintained and preserved two of the state’s most important African American newspapers, the Florida Sentinel Bulletin and The Weekly Challenger.

-The African American Experience in Florida (AAE) journalism collection not only includes microfilm and digital versions of these newspapers, but also the papers of Norman E. Jones, Sr., a conservative African American newspaper columnist and publicist from the 1950s through the early 1970s who opposed integration and preached economic self-sufficiency and self-determination during the Civil Rights era.
-Each of these individual collections is a valuable journalism-related primary source for researchers hoping to learn about Florida and Tampa Bay African American history.
+The African American Experience in Florida (AAE) journalism collection not only includes microfilm and digital versions of these newspapers but also the papers of Norman E. Jones, Sr., a conservative African American newspaper columnist and publicist Each of these collections is a valuable journalism-related primary source for researchers hoping to learn about Florida and Tampa Bay African American history.

 Journalism Collections